Jesarus/Priestess-Bot/README.md

 ## Notes

+## Security & Best Practices

+- **Never commit your Discord bot token or other sensitive data.**
+- Use environment variables for all secrets.
+- Keep your dependencies updated (`requirements.txt`).
+- Use the `data/` folder for all persistent data, never store data in code files.
+- Follow PEP8 and use docstrings for all functions and modules.
+- Use logging (not print) for errors and debug information.

+---
 - The bot uses the [interactions.py](https://github.com/interactions-py/library) library for Discord integration.
 - Make sure the bot has sufficient permissions on the server to read and send messages and attachments.